-- 1. Joining a sports team can provide many benefits. - 2.
-My first day in my new school was full of surprises. - 3.
-A road trip is the best way to see the country. - 4.
-Many people do not realize that packing a suitcase requires skill and planning.
+1 Joining a sports team can provide many benefits.
+2. My first day in my new school was full of surprises.
+2 A road trip is the best way to see the country.
+5. A foad trip is the best way to see the country.
+1 .
+Many people do not realize that packing a suitcase requires skill and planning hetorical Focus 🔎